cdn/KnownMastodon/README.md

 Still on the Todo list:

-- Localisation other than English
+- Localisation other than English, French

+Installation:

-Installation: save and rename KnownMastodon to IdnoPlugins/Mastodon
+* Save and rename KnownMastodon to IdnoPlugins/Mastodon

+* You need to run ``composer install`` or ``composer update`` if you're updating in the Twitter folder so PHP Composer will download and install the dependencies. (see "Vendor" folder)

 Activate under Site Configurations—Plugins